peejaywk/VinylRack/README.md

 ### Libraries & Frameworks
 * [Font Awesome](https://fontawesome.com/): provided all icons (social media icons etc.) used throughout the site.
-* [Googel Fonts](https://fonts.google.com/): provided the Lato font that is used throughout this website.
+* [Google Fonts](https://fonts.google.com/): provided the Lato font that is used throughout this website.
 * [Bootstrap](https://getbootstrap.com/): a frontend framework for implementing responsive websites.
 * [jQuery](https://jquery.com/): JavaScript library.
 * [Django](https://www.djangoproject.com/): A Python based framework for developing secure and maintainable websites - the core of this project.